jfharris67/Kickstarter-analysis/README.md

 	- The highest success rate is campaigning with a goal of less than $1000, achieving 76%.
 Kickstarter, with a goal between $1000 and $5000, had a slightly less success rate of 73%.
 Considering the goal for this project is $10,000, the data indicate a success rate of 54%.

 - What are some limitations of this dataset?
 	- It would have been nice to see revenue and costs generated.
-It is all well and good to identify the best months to launch and the success rate of goals; how much profit did these shows generate?
+I am sure Louise has taken this into account when figuring out her goal, but revenue and cost could also provide her some insight if the overall success of the campaign would align with other plays.
+	- It would have been nice to have visibility into what each backer pledged.
+Looking at the mean, median and mode could have helped us identify outliers.
+For example, some campaigns could have big donations from a few individuals, which may not be the case with other campaigns.
+The good news, Louise is close to reaching her goal anyway.

 - What are some other possible tables and or graphs that we could create?
 	- Further defining the subcategory "plays" based on the launch date.
 Considering just the parent category may hide a better analysis that would be more appropriate for "plays."
 	- Further analysis by year and country could give us more insights.
-	- We could look at the average, median, and mode donations per person.